 If possible, avoid travelling in a vehicle with co-workers.

 Avoid in-person meetings where possible.
 Use remote communications methods instead (e.g., teleconferencing, videoconferencing).

-When in-person meetings are unavoidable, use a large well-ventilated space, stay the greatest physical distance (at least 2 meters) apart from co-workers, and wear non-medical masks.
+When in-person meetings are unavoidable, use a large well-ventilated space, stay the greatest physical distance (at least 2 meters) apart from co-workers, and wear masks.

 Discourage unnecessary physical contact such as handshakes.

 Discourage employees from using other employees’ phones, desks, offices, or other equipment, when possible.

 Post capacity signs at the entrances to shared employee areas (e.g., kitchens, washrooms, conference rooms, photocopier room, and supply room).

 Keep the greatest physical distance possible (at least 2 metres) from people outside your immediate household.